AY2425S2-CS2103T-W13-3/tp/docs/UserGuide.md

 **Phone numbers** should not include extensions.

+**Name** should only include alphanumeric characters or spaces and should not be blank.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 m/ACTIVE`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 m/NON-MEMBER t/criminal `